andrewhoyer/wp-stats/data/README.md

 ## Days between releases

-The data for the number of days since the previous release is contained in the `wp-days-since-release.png` file.
+The data for the number of days since the previous release is contained in the `wp-days-since-release.csv` file.
+It contains the following columns:

-Coming soon.
+* **Version**.
+The version of WordPress.
+* **Release Date**.
+The date the version was released.
+* **Days since last release**.
+The number of days between this release and the previous one.

 ## Plugins in the review queue